jhy-123/CateKV/README.md

 # CateKV
-This is the official repository of "CateKV: On Sequential Consistency for Long-context.LLM Acceleration"
+This is the official repository of "CateKV: On Sequential Consistency for Long-context LLM Acceleration"

 [Paper](https://openreview.net/pdf?id=u7dlwgKstN)